mozilla-conduit/conduit-docs/lando-user.rst

 Click save and then reload the secure revision page on Lando again.

-To delete an API token, check the 'Delete' checkbox on the settings modal and click save.
-Or you can simply Logout.
+To delete an API token, check the "Delete" checkbox on the settings modal and click save.
+Or you can simply log out.

 ******************